io-debug/io-senec-card/README.md

 # Custom lovelace Card "SENEC Display"
 This custom lovelace Card for Home Assistant aims to rebuild the Display of Senec devices.

+As a basis for the custom Card the Image is used, that you could see, when looking at https://[ip-of-my-senec-device-in-my-local-network]/display.html.

 ![image](https://github.com/io-debug/io-senec-card/assets/139538558/95de9aea-7db2-4a7c-84c4-cf2a01ea6df3)

 ## Installation